Numigi/odoo-base-addons/document_page_approval_no_mail/README.rst

 .. image:: static/description/messages_before.png

-Some users are mysteriously added as followers of all history records.
+Also, in production, some users are mysteriously added as followers of all history records.
 For now, no explanation has been found regarding this behavior.

 This generates a massive amount of spams in emails.